Bill Priatko

-William Daniel Priatko (born October 16, 1931) is a former American football linebacker who played college football for Pittsburgh and professional football in the National Football League (NFL) for the Pittsburgh Steelers in 1957.
+William Daniel Priatko (born October 16, 1931) is an American former football linebacker who played college football for Pittsburgh and professional football in the National Football League (NFL) for the Pittsburgh Steelers in 1957.
 He appeared in two NFL games.

-Early years
+Early life

 Priatko was born in 1931 in North Braddock, Pennsylvania, and attended North Braddock Scott High School.

-From 1951 to 1953, he played college football as a tackle and guars for the Pittsburgh Panthers, though his collegiate career was plagued by injuries.
+From 1951 to 1953, he played college football as a tackle and guard for the Pittsburgh Panthers, though his collegiate career was plagued by injuries.

 Priatko later served in the Air Force and played for the Bolling Air Force football team in 1956.

 Professional football

 Priatko had been drafted by the Green Bay Packers after graduating from Pitt but his professional football career was postponed due to military service.
 He was signed by the Pittsburgh Steelers as a linebacker in December 1957.
 He appeared in the last two games of the 1957 season for the Steelers.

 He tried out with the Cleveland Browns in both 1959 and 1960, but did not make the regular season roster.
 His playing career ended due to knee injuries.